jetbundle/jetbundle.github.io/_diffequations/chapter-04/04-5-riemann-hilbert.md

 # Section 4.5: Riemann-Hilbert & Inverse Scattering

+> The nonlinear evolution equation in physical space maps to a system of decoupled linear oscillators in scattering space, transforming the solution problem into a linear spectral analysis.

 ## Introduction

 The establishment of the Lax pair formalism reveals that nonlinear evolution equations can be viewed as isospectral flows of linear operators.
 However, the Lax pair alone does not explicitly construct the solution $u(x,t)$.
 To recover the potential from the spectral data, we require a method analogous to the Fourier transform, one that maps the nonlinear problem into a space where the evolution is linear and trivial, and then provides a rigorous mechanism for inversion.
 This method is the Inverse Scattering Transform (IST).
 The inversion process is naturally formulated as a Riemann-Hilbert problem, a boundary value problem in the complex plane that connects the analytic properties of the scattering data to the algebraic structure of the solution space.
-This framework is covered extensively in Ablowitz and Segur (1981) and Newell (1985).

-## Mathematical Content

-### Direct Scattering and Analyticity
+## Direct Scattering and Analyticity

 We begin by considering the spatial component of the Lax pair.
 For the Korteweg-de Vries (KdV) equation, the associated spectral problem is the time-independent Schrödinger equation with the potential $u(x,t)$ acting as a scattering potential: